isaacsimmons/gravedigger/README.md

 ## Dependencies

 [git](https://git-scm.com/) must (unsurprisingly) be installed.
-[mercurial](https://www.mercurial-scm.org/) must be installed if you want to use the `./hg-to-git.sh` command.
 [AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) must be installed (and configured with `aws configure`) if you want to use the `./sync-s3.sh` command.

 ## Graveyard